iljapavlovs/sdet-test-task/docs/Tests.md

 # Tests

 Firstly, I am rooting against having tests outside of code (like any tms, jira), but should reside together with the codebase.
 This applies for all levels of test type including acceptance tests (e2e).
+This means that we need to use the same tech stack for tests as in which codebase is written.
+E.g. don't use RestAssured, use the same client which is used in codebase
+It makes much easier for QAs and devs work together and T-shape skill approach could be applied with less hassle.

+Ideally, developers should have full accountability of their code starting with writing the code and tests to deployment and monitoring in PROD.

-For e2e we could use Cucumber and Gherkin for better readability for non-technical people, but then Gherkin steps should be designed with thought considering balance between being very low level and high level in its description of steps.
+In order to bridge the gap between developers and stakeholders for e2e we could use Cucumber and Gherkin for better readability for non-technical people, but then Gherkin steps should be designed with thought considering balance between being very low level and high level in its description of steps.

-Another thing - not all below-mentioned tests should be part of e2e layer!
+Regarding test pyramid - not all below-mentioned tests should be part of e2e layer!
 Tests like verifying syntax of the requests and not business logic should be automated in unit/integration level in order to adhere to proper Test Pyramid approach.

 ## Test cases

 ### Functional